+Remember the gold dress phenomenon?
 How many colors can you count in the image above?
 Fewer than 20, you’re a dichromat.
 Between 20 and 32, you’re a trichromat.
 Above 32, you’re in the select few known as tetrachromats.

-While the validity of this “test” is up for debate based on questions about screen color variances in computers and other biological questions to do with the number of cones in our eyes and which chromosomes we posses.
+While the validity of this “testing” is up for debate based on questions about screen color variances in computers and other biological questions to do with the distribution of cones in our eyes and which chromosomes we possess.
 (Those with XY chromosomes have less of a chance of being a tetrachromat).

-Although the above test might not be scientifically valid, it still illustrates the spectrum of human color perception.
+Although the above test might not be scientifically valid, it still illustrates the spectrum of average human perception.
 Even if it’s only on a remedial scale.
 If you’re interested in seeing if you’re a true tetrachromat, you can get tested for genetic mutations along the “X” chromosome.
 Well, that and a painstaking color matching test.